 What happens in the sessions?

-Partners in Policymaking participants spend the eight months building a “toolbox” for communicating effectively with legislators, policymakers, and administrators.
+Partners in Policymaking participants spend the seven months building a “toolbox” for communicating effectively with legislators, policymakers, and administrators.
 All presentations, assignments, and group activities are designed to give Partners practice and experience working to improve policy, service systems and opportunities for full participation in community life.

 Partners will be introduced to leaders in the disability rights movement.
 These introductions are a rare opportunity to receive background information and practical advice for advancing a shared vision.
 The program culminates with a trip to the State Capitol to deliver testimony using skills and knowledge gained during the training.
-On graduation weekend, each Partner presents to their classmates the project they conceived and developed over the eight month period.
+On graduation weekend, each Partner presents to their classmates the project they conceived and developed over the seven month period.
 Many of the projects grow into long term endeavors.

 What happens if I have a scheduling conflict with one of the session dates?